Biographical Non-Fiction posted November 1, 2024 Chapters: ...49 50 -51- 52...

 It was the time a teacher I greatly admired let me down.
 Mrs. Turnage was the speech teacher from whom I’d taken private lessons since first grade.
 I admired her, because she had the charisma and charm of a movie star.
 Her voice sounded like perfected elocution, not usually found in small southern towns.
 She dressed elegantly and always wore four-inch heels.
 From the time I met her, my dream was to be just like her when I got old.
 Old was forty to me, at that time.
 Needless to say, my dream fizzled, but over time my ideals had changed.

-During my tenth-grade year, I wasn’t taking lessons from her, but she had others students who were taking from her in the two upper grades.
+During my tenth-grade year, I wasn’t taking lessons from her, but she had others students who she was teaching in the two upper grades.
 I was chosen to recite the dramatic piece for Class Day.
 My home room teacher told me to go to Mrs. Turnage and ask for a piece to learn for the contest.
 We had a month to prepare, but I went to her immediately and asked.
 Since I wasn’t taking lessons from her, I wasn’t a priority.
 She told me she would have to look in her files to find something for me, and said I should come back later.
 I continued to check every day or so, but she always made an excuse.

 Time passed, and the contest was to be held the following day.
 By that time, I had realized it wasn’t in her best interest for someone who wasn’t taking private lessons from her to do well in the contest.
 I was getting desperate.